Kaddrick/DirectFerriesTechnicalTask/README.md

 2. - Go to the UK home page - www.directferries.co.uk
    - Navigate to the ‘Special Offers’ page
    - Change the language of the site to Italian

+Regarding test 1 and 2 the challenge was to find a way to select the language dropdown and the chosen langugage.
+I used a client function to do so.

 ---
 3. - Go to the UK My Account page - https://account.directferries.com/?culture=en-GB